 Two broods.
 This species can be found from early May through September.
 In Michigan this species has been seen on October 6.

 Found throughout the state.
 This species may be fairly common in an area, but usually they are seen singly.
 I have seen over 80 of these butterflies in a single day.

-Recent Meadow Fritillary Sightings
+Late Meadow Fritillary Sightings